Interesting Health Benefits of Peas

 Mama always said, “Eat Your Peas!” and Mama was right!

 I admit that I always loved peas, especially fresh from the pod.
 From the sound of the snap to popping the peas in my mouth – what sweet goodness!
 Ahhhh…it just brings up so much nostalgia of those hot summer days when I was a little girl helping my Dad gather all the newly ripened peapods fresh from our garden.
-Though when I was a young girl, I had no idea about all the health benefit these tiny balls of green yumminess have packed within them.
+Though when I was a young girl, I had no idea about all the health benefits these tiny balls of green yumminess have packed within them.

 First of all, peas provide a similar level of protein to beans, which isn’t surprising because peas, like beans, are classified as legumes (though many think of peas as a vegetable – for that reason peas are listed in both categories on this website).
 They are rich in many B vitamins, which play a vital role in the metabolism of proteins, carbohydrates, and fats.
 All of this makes peas a great source of energy, not to mention its iron content can help prevent anemia and fatigue.